fpetrot/riscv-gnu-toolchain/README.md

 The `--enable-multilib` flag therefore does not actually enable multilib support for musl libc.

+### RV128 toolchain

+RISC-V 128-bit is selected as default arch on this branch.
+Available arch options are rv128i, rv28im, rv128ima, rv128imac, rv128imafc, rv128imafdc.
+Available ABI options are llp128, llp128f, llp128d
+128-bit support is experimental, known issues are :
+    - soft floating point operations have erratic behaviour, support for 128-bit words is not done
+    - hard floating points moves (fmv) are currently seen as illegal by qemu
+    - gdb somtimes crashs in case of memory accesse
+    - newlib has not been tested yet, this may not work
+    - linux configuration is not supported
+    - musl configuration is not supported

 ### Troubleshooting Build Problems

 Builds work best if installing into an empty directory.
 If you build a